GSA/cto-website/_guides/agile_investment_approach.md

   - Project Managers
 ---

 [Agile Investment]({{ site.baseurl }}/guides/agile_investment_overview/) is an agile, phased approach to piloting potential solution investments.
 The piloting process begins with a Business-approved concept.
-The Business identifies strong Product Owners with the available time commitment to work the CTO Office in [managing requirements]({{ site.baseurl }}/guides/managing_requirements/) and facilitating a [Scrum Team]({{ site.baseurl }}/guides/agile_adoption/) throughout the pilot phases.
+The Business identifies strong Product Owners with the available time commitment to work with the CTO Office in [managing requirements]({{ site.baseurl }}/guides/managing_requirements/), facilitating a [Scrum Team]({{ site.baseurl }}/guides/popular_approaches/), and encouraging [Agile adoption]({{ site.baseurl }}/guides/agile_adoption/) throughout the pilot phases.
 The release of funding dollars is staggered in order to better inform investment decision-making and reduce IT spend.

-The goal of this approach is to create a stronger partnership between the Business and IT by increasing collaboration, providing faster solution delivery, increasing transparency, reducing risk, improving overall GSA IT investment spend, and increasing business value.
+The goal of this approach is to create a stronger partnership between the Business and IT by [increasing collaboration]({{ site.baseurl }}/guides/Business_and_IT_Collaboration/), providing faster solution delivery, increasing transparency, reducing risk, improving overall GSA IT investment spend, and increasing business value.

 <img src="{{ site.baseurl }}/img/guides/agile_investment_roles.png"